rpmuller/ePubs/WP1.md

 destroyed, is, we are told, no longer a hand.
 The implication is that a hand is to be defined by its purpose that of grasping which it can only perform when joined to a living body.
-In like manner an individual cannot fulfil his purpose unless he is part of a State.
+In like manner an individual cannot fulfill his purpose unless he is part of a State.
 He who founded the State, Aristotle says, was the greatest of benefactors; for without law man is the worst of animals, and law depends for its existence on the State.
 The State is not a mere society for exchange and the prevention of crime: "The end of the State is the good life....
-And the State is the union of families and villages in a perfect and self-sufficing life, by which we mean a happy and honourable life" (1280).
+And the State is the union of families and villages in a perfect and self-sufficing life, by which we mean a happy and honorable life" (1280).
 "A political society exists for the sake of noble actions, not of mere companionship" (1281).

 A State being composed of households, each of which consists